Authentic Thai Mango Sticky Rice

 • Another popular dessert from Thailand that uses mangoes and cream cheese Mango Pearl Sago.

-• A popular cake recipe from Thailand with very moist texture is Thailand Butter Cake.
+• A popular cake recipe from Thailand with very moist texture is Thailand Butter Cake or if you prefer the mini size cakes, you can have a look at Thai Egg Cake.

 • No bake Mango Cheesecake is another one that requires no baking at all.